kaloyan-marinov/devcamper-api/README.md

 with the help of https://github.com/express-rate-limit/express-rate-limit

 for example,
-issue the following request twice (within no more than 10 minutes of each other):
+issue the following request 100 + 1 times
+(within no more than 10 minutes of each other):

 ```bash
 http localhost:5000/api/v1/bootcamps